FloraFinder.org

 About plant names...

 Baneberries are members of the buttercup family.
-They are natives of eastern North America, and live in wooded areas.
+They are natives of eastern North America, and live in shady wooded areas.
+I usually see individual plants, not clusters.

-Identification: If it is the time of year for them, baneberries’ most distinguishing feature is, well, the berries.
-Relatively few plants produce white berries, and the small black or purplish dots at one end of each berry led to the common name “doll’s eyes.”
-The stalks supporting the berries are conspicuously colored (photo 8).
-If it isn’t the time of year for the berries, the sharp-toothed leaf clusters are fairly distinctive in shape.
-In addition to the red berries, red baneberries have rounder flower clusters, vs. the more cone-shaped cluster in white baneberries.
-On all of the baneberries, leaves often occur in groups of three, on thin stems, and are saw-toothed.
+Fruits: If it is the time of year for them, baneberries’ most distinguishing feature is, well, the berries.
+Relatively few plants produce white berries, and the small black or purplish dots at one end of each berry led to the common name “doll's eyes.”
+The stalks supporting the berries are conspicuously colored.

 Some variants are compared below: